vda-lab/visualisation-tutorial/pages/holoviz/holoviz_landing_page.md

 Much of this tutorial is based on the excellent tutorial given by James Bednar available at [https://www.youtube.com/watch?v=7deGS4IPAQ0](https://www.youtube.com/watch?v=7deGS4IPAQ0).

+A live version of this tutorial is available [here](https://mybinder.org/v2/gh/jandot/test-holoviz/master).

 {% include custom/series_holoviz_next.html %}